Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Kodaira-Spencer map is a ring homomorphism

 over the diagonal.
-We already have multisections (`$\frak q$' multisections) (see Definition \ref{defn66}.) on each of (\ref{98}).
+We already have multisections that is the $\frak q$-multisections (see Definition \ref{defn66}.) on the second component in (\ref{98}).
 However, the multisection induced by $\text{\rm Glue}$ does not necessarily coincide with the fiber product multisection.
-In fact, it seems difficult to construct a system of multisections (`$\frak q$' multisections) so that the fiber product multisection of (\ref{98}) along the diagonal is transversal.
-This is related to Remark 11.4 \cite{fooo08}. \end{rem} We next construct a multisection of a neighborhood of $\frak{forget}^{-1}([\Sigma_{12}])$.
-Let
+In fact, it seems difficult to construct a system of multisections ($\frak q$-multisections) so that the fiber product multisection of (\ref{98}) along the diagonal is transversal.
+This is related to \cite[Remark 11.4]{fooo08}. \end{rem} We next construct a multisection of a neighborhood of $\frak{forget}^{-1}([\Sigma_{12}])$.